-We fell in love with their Turkish Fries.
+This is where we fell in love with Turkish Fries.

 Nancy being the persuasive sort that she is, coerced a pretty good description of the recipe out of the owner and emailed it to me back in January, 2004.